himselfv/anidbtool/Release/readme.txt

   IgnoreExtensions=. //ignores empty extension IgnoreExtensions=txt,pdf,.,nfo
 Bad examples:
-  IgnoreExtensions=ass, mp3, sfv, nfo //ignores ". mp3" instead of ".mp3"
+  IgnoreExtensions=ass, mp3, sfv, nfo//ignores ". mp3" instead of ".mp3"
-  IgnoreExtensions=txt, //works, but still wrong
+  IgnoreExtensions=txt,//works, but still wrong

 UseOnlyExtensions: if set, limits the extensions allowed to only those specified in this list.
 The format is the same as for the IgnoreExtensions parameter.
 Empty string means allowing every extension except those ignored explicilty through IgnoreExtensions.

 Session information
 ====================
+TLDR: Delete "session.cfg" if there are problems.

 Session information is stored in "session.cfg".
-This file is not required, you can delete it and it'll be recreated automatically on the next application run.
-However, session information will be lost and the application will automatically re-logon to AniDB.
+This file is not required, you can delete it and it'll be recreated automatically.
+However, session information will be lost and the application will automatically re-login to AniDB.
 In fact, it might be useful to try delete this file if you encounter problems with AniDB.

 How to use
 ===================
+TLDR: Edit "anidb.cfg" to set your password.
+Create links to "Add to Mylist" in SendTo folder.

-First, configure the application according to the "Configuration" section.
-Basically, you'll only need to specify your username and password.
+First configure the application according to the "Configuration" section.
+Usually you'll only need to specify your username and password.
-Now verify that everything is working properly.
+Verify that everything is working properly.
 Choose any file known to AniDB (some anime episode, for example) and run "anidb mylistadd <filename>" from the command line.
 If evernything is fine, the file will be hashed and added to your mylist.
-Check that the answer from server is "mylist entry added", "mylist entry edited" or at least "already in mylist".
+Check that the answer from server is "mylist entry added", "mylist entry edited" or "already in mylist".
-Like this, you can use the tool from the command-line.

 You can also configure your system to use this tool from Explorer.
-There's a batch file called "Add to Anidb.cmd" in the distribution packet.
-Create a shortcut to this file in your profile's SendTo folder.
-Now you can right-click any file, directory or a bunch of files, choose "SendTo> Add to Anidb", and these files or all files from the selected directory and it's subdirectories will be added to your mylist.
+There are batch files called "Add to Anidb (HDD).cmd" etc in the distribution packet.
+Create shortcuts to these in your profile's SendTo folder.
+Now you can right-click any file, directory or a bunch of files, choose "SendTo > Add to Anidb (HDD)" and they will be added to your mylist.
-You can customize the batch file to change command-line params.
+You can customize the batch files to change command-line params.

 Multiple files
 ===================
-Using andib's mask functionality you can make anidb parse multiple files at once.
+You can make anidb parse multiple files at once.
 For example,
 > anidb mylistadd "K:\Anime\*.*" /S
-will make the utility parse every single file under \Anime folder and it's subfolders.
+will parse every single file under \Anime folder and it's subfolders.

 In cases where there are multiple files to parse, Anidb parses them all and does not stop on non-critical errors (i.e. on errors related to anidb, such as "FILE NOT FOUND").
 Instead, the utility records all the errors and displays a summary at the end.
 > Some files failed:
+>   Gundam Seed The Unknown Series 01.avi
+>   Gundam Seed The Unknown Series 02.avi
+> ...

+Scroll the command window up to determine the causes of errors.

+You can save the list of failed files to a file:
+> anidb mylistadd /failedlist "c:\temp\failed.txt" ...
+Failed.txt will contain the list of full paths:
 > K:\Anime\Gundam Seed\Gundam Seed The Unknown Series 01.avi
 > K:\Anime\Gundam Seed\Gundam Seed The Unknown Series 02.avi
 > ...

-You can scroll command window up to determine the causes of errors.
+This way you can later feed it to other tools, such as hash checker or avdump:
+> for /F "delims=" %i IN (c:\temp\failed.txt) DO anidb hash /ed2k "%i" >>links.txt
+(generates ed2k links for all failed files: use the links to register the files in anidb)
+> for /F "delims=" %i IN (c:\temp\failed.txt) DO avdump -ac:username:password "%i" (feeds all files to avdump to automatically add their data to anidb.
+You'll still need to register the files.
+Read more on avdump: http://wiki.anidb.net/w/Avdump)

 Editing versus adding
 ========================
-By default, with EditMode and AutoEditExisting disabled, anidb tool will issue a MYLIST ADD command for every file it parses.
-This command adds a file to MYLIST only if it wasn't there before.
-If the file have already been registered before, then the request will fail with error 310 FILE ALREADY IN MYLIST and file data will not be changed.
-Anidb tool considers this to be a successful result because in most cases this is what one wants.
-If you just want to register all your files in anidb, then certainly knowing that the file is already registered should be enough for you.

-If, on the other hand, you want to change the file data, for example, to mark the file as watched, you'll need to issue a MYLIST EDIT request.
-For that, specify /edit in the command-line or set EditMode in the configuration file to True.
-According to documentation, MYLIST EDIT changes the data if the file is already in MYLIST or adds the file if it wasn't there yet.

-Naturally, you might want to always MYLIST EDIT files instead of MYLIST ADDing them, because that way you transparently update those files you have already added before.
-But there's a trick.
-Documentation lies: in fact MYLIST EDIT does not add new files, although it certainly reports them as "MYLIST ENTRY EDITED".
-In other words, with /edit enabled you will only edit those files you have already added and will not add those you haven't added yet.
-What's worse, you won't even know which files were successfully edited, and which were ignored because they weren't in MYLIST: they will all just return "MYLIST ENTRY EDITED".

-The solution is to use /autoedit or set AutoEditExisting in the configuration file to True.
-In this case anidb tool will first issue a MYLIST ADD request for every file, and if it returns "FILE ALREADY IN MYLIST", another request to MYLIST EDIT the file will be issued.
-This, of course, comes with a cost of having additional two second wait for every file you re-send to anidb.
+TLDR: Leave everything as is for the best behaviour.

+By default mylistadd command issues a MYLIST ADD request, and then a MYLIST EDIT request if the file was already in MyList.
+This is usually what you want, since this way new files will be added and existing files updated.

+What's more, if you're using cache and the file wasn't changed, no requests will be issued at all.

+When not using cache, you might want to minimize the number of requests since each one takes 2 seconds.
+- Disable EditMode AND AutoEditExisting to only issue MYLIST ADD requests.
+If the file is already in your MyList, it will not be updated with the params you set in the command line.
+- Disable AutoEditExisting to only issue MYLIST EDIT requests.
+This way only files already in your MyList will be updated, and files not yet in your MyList will be skipped (although AniDB will report them as MYLIST ENTRY EDITED too)

 File Cache
 ===================
+TLDR: Known files are rehashed fast and ignored.
+If something fails, delete "file.db".

 Anidb tool supports File Cache.
 This feature drastically reduces the number of requests to Anidb and the time spent in hashing if you rehash the files you've hased already.
-With File Cache enabled, for files you've already hashed and whose state weren't changed since that time, Anidb tool will only hash the first chunk (~10Mb) of the file and will not issue any requests to Anidb.
+With File Cache enabled, Anidb tool will only hash the first chunk (~10Mb) of the file and will not issue any requests to Anidb for files you've already hashed before.

 More specifically, the partial hashing scheme works by hashing only the first chunk of the file (this is called the Lead Hash) and then looking in the File Cache for files with the same Lead Hash.
 If such files are found, their complete hash is taken from the File Cache instead of recalculating it from the scratch.